cryostatio/cryostatio.github.io/get-started/index.md

 ### [Configuring Applications](#configuring-applications)
 The following sections will briefly describe how to configure your Java applications so that Cryostat is able to discover and monitor them.
-These examples will assume the application is built with Maven, packaged into an image with a `Dockerfile`, and running in OpenShift, but the instructions will be similar for other toolchains and platforms as well.
+These examples will assume the application is built with Maven, packaged into an image with a `Dockerfile`, and running in Kubernetes, but the instructions will be similar for other toolchains and platforms as well.

 #### [Using the Cryostat Agent](#using-the-cryostat-agent)